 - portfolio secured by residential real estate for retail clients.

-Pursuant to CRR, and its subsequent amendments, banks must estimate LGD parameters using data on defaulted exposures from all the available sources, taking into account all information that is significant for the estimation of economic loss levels.
+Pursuant to CRR. as amended, banks must estimate LGD parameters using data on defaulted exposures from all the available sources, taking into account all information that is significant for the estimation of economic loss levels.

 Accordingly, the Bank has estimated LGD parameters using a database that contains all the defaults resulting from quantitative and qualitative premises included in default definitions.

 According to the LGD calculation methodology, the main factors in the calculation include: probability of cure or completion of the client recovery process, value of recoveries, costs and discount rate.

 The Bank has taken the following approach to building LGD models:

 - Estimate the probability of the path of cure from the default status. i.e. a probability tree;

 - Estimate loss parameters for each path of cure from default.